Choosing solar panels for a motorhome or caravan

 Framed panels such as the large and small ranges are the most cost-effective panels for a given output.
 They can either be left unfixed and plugged in when necessary, or mounted permanently on the roof.

-If you have to leave your caravan or motorhome for long periods, you might want to fit a small solar panel to keep the battery topped up, as batteries do tend to self-discharge over time.
+An alternative, sophisticated solution is to fit a flexible adhesive backed solar panel to the roof.
+These look great, have an extremely low profile, and are very easy to fit.If you have to leave your caravan or motorhome for long periods, you might want to fit a small solar panel to keep the battery topped up, as batteries do tend to self-discharge over time.
 As a result, discharged batteries soon become sulphated and lose their capacity.
-The Victron range of rigid-frame solar panels are ideal for this job, and come in 20, 30 and 50 Watt sizes.
-Alternatively, you can opt for the semi-flexible Unisolar range (see photo), that will gently bend to fit to a caravan roof.
-They can be mounted either using the 4 grommet holes in the panel corners, or by gluing down the panels.
+The Victron range of rigid-frame solar panels are ideal for this job, and come in a range from 30 to 215 Watt sizes.
+Alternatively, you can opt for a flexible panel (see photo), that will gently bend to fit to a caravan roof.
+They can be mounted either using the 4 grommet holes in some panel corners, or by gluing down the panels.